umccr/beacon-doc/beacon/README.md

 If that does not work for you then continue with the following for our fork and setup arrangement.

+## Prerequisite

+### Skills

+- Docker
+- Linux
+- DevOps
+- Java _(Optional: if you would like to tinker around source code and build)_
+- MongoDB _(Optional: if you would like to tinker around data prep and data ingestion)_

 ## Implementation

 ### Fork